kyma-project/kyma/docs/asset-store/09-01-asset-metadata-service.md

 type: Metrics
 ---

-This table shows the Asset Metadata Service custom matrics, their descriptions and types.
+This table shows the Asset Metadata Service custom matrics, their descriptions, and types.

 | Name | Description | Type |
 |------|-------------|------|